 Don’t call it an icebreaker.

 People groan when they hear the word “icebreaker.”
 Seriously, try saying it in front of a bunch of people.
 Groaaaannn.
-Use “warm up activity” or another phrase instead to get buy-in from the get-go.
+Use “warm-up activity” or another phrase instead to get buy-in from the get-go.

 There should be no awkward silence

 If you are doing an activity that involves thinking time, a good idea is to put music on in the background.
-It doesn’t have to be blasting, but should be loud enough to hear.
+It doesn’t have to be blasting but should be loud enough to hear.
 This is always a smart choice due to the fact that some individuals are quicker at brainstorming than others.
 If someone completes the activity before other individuals, you don’t want that awkward silence of them just sitting there staring until everyone else is done.
-Having music on in the background is always a positive because they can sing along to it in their head or just listen to something other than people writing on paper.
-They are not in a classroom – they are at a fun meeting.
+Having music on in the background is always positive because they can sing along to it in their head or just listen to something other than people writing on paper.
+They are not in the classroom – they are at a fun meeting.

 Warm up the conversations

 Icebreakers should be fun and involve everyone.
 It’s much better when you have everyone chatting rather than just sitting there.
 A good icebreaker might involve individuals getting to know one another by asking questions, throwing a ball around that makes them answer something, or even shouting out random numbers.